gbmhunter/MClide/README.rst

 Exceptions
 ----------

-O.K., so clide-cpp uses exceptions, but you say it's meant for embedded systems?
+O.K., so MClide uses exceptions, but you say it's meant for embedded systems?
 I choose to use exceptions after I ran into the problem with the fact a object constructor could fail, and you can't return an error code.
 It was either implement exceptions or use the 'zombie object' approach.
 I choose exceptions because they a better suited to solve the problem.
 If you have an issue with this, please let me know (create a GitHub issue).

 Installation
 ============